bcionescu/raspberrypi/readme.md

 ## Syncthing

-I went back to the main machine instance from which files are shared.
 I went ahead and shared the directory from my main machine, accepted it on the Raspberry Pi, and added the path.
 Since I'm saving it to my `borg` mount, my path was simply `/mnt/borg`.

 ![syncthing mount path](/images/select_location.png)